 The study carried out following OECD Guidelines 423 clearly demonstrates the non-harmful characteristic of Sonchus wightianus methanolic extract, as evidenced by the test animals lack of death after oral administration with two thousand milligrams per kilogram of body weight [5,11].
 No notable alterations were found in the behavioral tests at lesser and mid-doses, i.e., five fifty, and three hundred milligrams per kilogram of body weight; however, animals delivered two thousand milligrams per kilogram of the extract exhibited writhing reflex and grooming behavior, as well as unusual respiration whereas all the other responses noted remained normal, even at the maximum amount of two thousand milligrams per kilogram of the test animal (as indicated in Table 2).
 At such a high dose, the body may experience mild to moderate stress.
 The extract may interact with pain receptors or cause irritation in the gastrointestinal tract, leading to writhing as a natural reaction.
 Grooming, a sign of stress in animals, may indicate discomfort or coping with high dose effects.
 Unusual breathing may be due to a temporary effect on the respiratory system, possibly influencing the central nervous system or causing minor respiratory irritation.
 High doses are often used in acute toxicity studies to determine the safety margin of a substance.
 The absence of severe toxicity or mortality suggests it is within a tolerable range for animals.
 The dose of 2000 mg/kg may fall within the therapeutic index, which ranges between an effective and toxic dose.
 Observed behavioral changes may not indicate significant harm or toxicity, especially if they are transient and recover without lasting harm.
 [11]

 This demonstrated unequivocally that Sonchus wightianus extracts do not cause oral toxicity.
-Therefore, it is suitable to utilize Sonchus wightianus methanolic extract for medical applications.
+Therefore, it could be suitable to utilize Sonchus wightianus methanolic extract for medical applications.

 CONCLUSION